naveen16/TerminalAssessment/README.md

 ## 2- Any considerations you had for CPU, memory or storage

 The size of the data was very large(~70GB total data) so I had to create a google cloud instance of postgres to store the data.
-As far as memory, in the python approach I used the `dask` libray over pandas because of its ability to hold data larger than the
+As far as memory, in the python approach I used the `dask` library over pandas because of its ability to hold data larger than the
 RAM of the computer.

 ## 3- Performance metrics